elastic/connectors/README.md

 ## Connector framework

 This repo is also the home of the Elastic connector framework.
-This framework enables developers to build Elastic-supported connector clients.
+This framework enables developers to build Elastic-supported self-managed connectors.
 The framework implements common functionalities out of the box, so developers can focus on the logic specific to integrating their chosen data source.

 The framework ensures compatibility, makes it easier for our team to review PRs, and help out in the development process.
 When you build using our framework, we provide a pathway for the connector to be officially supported by Elastic.